iainquayle/birch/compiler.md

 ## ast

+### blocks

+dealing with function calls, it would be best to essentially have the parsing check back every time for the function call, you give it the current parsed chain, it will only give back the chain incremented by one. then the next statement can be checked for, it nothing, continue with the current chain.

+would be cool to allow this for most constructs in the language.

+### misc

 nodes will be a single struct, accompanied by an enum type also from a flat namespace, and any number of children.

 data holds type (which will be value until semantic analysis?) and value,